robinnewhouse/DHNLAlgorithm/README.md

 Reference the file location in the `PRWList` field of your configuration file.
 More information about this can be found at the [Extended Pileup Reweighting](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/ExtendedPileupReweighting) TWiki page.
 These PRW files may need to be generated for your dataset.

+#### Gritty details
+Even if you run on only a sample from a single MC campaign (e.g. mc16a) you must refer to the pileup reweighting files for ALL mc campaigns.
+Currently that would mean mc16a,d,e.
+Alternatively you may remove the lumicalc files associated with the missing campaigns.